IWibawa/NutriPro/Milestone_1/Project-Management-Documentation/Project Plan.md

          Low: Less than 33% of the highest value.
          Mid: Between 33% and 66% of the highest value.
          High: Greater than 66% of the highest value.
-5. Standard Procedures are in line with international guildlines
+5. Standard Procedures are in line with international guildlines  <---- Taken Out Not Accomplished
-6. Integrated in an international network
+6. Integrated in an international network <---- Taken Out Not Accomplished
 7. Document all data
 8. Systematically be able to explain your data and data choices.
-9. Laugauge (English, Chinese, Japanese)
+9. Laugauge (English, Chinese, Japanese) <---- Taken Out Not Accomplished
-10. Food Identification (classification/description)
+10. Food Identification (classification/description) <---- Taken Out Not Accomplished
-11. Food Numbering (indicating food groups and swquential numbering within)
+11. Food Numbering (indicating food groups and swquential numbering within) <---- Taken Out Not Accomplished

 ### 1.2 Project Stakeholders